dweetme/dweetme-scriptable/README.md

 2. Open the Scriptable app on your iOS device.
 3. Tap the '+' icon to create a new script.
 4. Paste this code into the new script.
 5. Tap the 'Run' button (▶) to test it.
+Note no parameters added, so coded default parameters will probably show an error.

 ## To add it to your **Home Screen** (as of iOS 18):
 1. Go to Home Screen and add Scriptable widget, then tap Done.